digisic/digitalbank-gen-one/README.md

 * [WAR Package Deployment](https://bintray.com/asburymr/Digital-Bank/Digital-Bank)
   * Copy the WAR file into an existing Tomcat instance under ${catalina.base}/webapps folder.
-  * (Optional) Copy the digitalbank.properites file into the ${catalina.base}/conf folder.
-Use to customize the configuration of the application.
+  * (Optional) Copy the application.properites file into the ${catalina.base}/conf folder and rename it to digitalbank.properties.
+    * Use to customize the configuration of the application.
+    * The digitalbank.properties file is configured to be a "watched resource" in the deployment context.
+Any updates to the digitalbank.properties file will automatically trigger Tomcat to recycle the application to pick up the new changes.
   * Start the Tomcat service.
   * A digitalbank.log file will be created within ${catalina.base}/logs.
 * [Docker Deployment](https://hub.docker.com/r/asburymr/digitalbank)